How to care for your washing machine

 Looking after your washing machine will maximise its life and performance.

-Our member surveys indicate that the average life expectancy of a top loader is seven years, and 12 for a front loader.
+Our member surveys indicate that the average life expectancy of a washing machine is 10 years.
 A little care and maintenance can go a long way, so here are some tips to help you get the most from your washer.

 Keys and coins kill washing machines.
 Check pockets before washing, and look for dirt and objects left in the drum, or hidden in the rubber seals after each wash.